Jbwasse2/ZoteroReMarkable2/README.md

 ### Env file
-- Visit https://github.com/urschrei/pyzotero and get the following
+- Follow the QuickStart section of https://github.com/urschrei/pyzotero which does a good job of explaining how to get the following
-  - Zotero api key
+  - (API_KEY) Zotero api_key
-  - Zotero library_id (from zotero web)
+  - (LIBRARY_ID) Zotero library_id
   - Currently library_type is set to just 'user', 'group' has not been tested yet.
 Don't worry about this if your collection is in "My Library".
 I have not tested syncing between a Group Library yet, but you can try editing "LIBRARY_TYPE = 'user'" to "LIBRARY_TYPE = 'group'" and see what happens.
 - COLLECTION_NAME is the name of the collection in 'My Library' that you wish to sync with the ReMarkable2.
 - FOLDER_NAME is the directory to the created folder on the ReMarkable2.
 So if for example you have a file system where you want to sync a folder named "zotero" and it is in a folder called "research" which sits on the top level of your file system, "FOLDER_NAME=/research/zotero"